-- Understand effects of critical illness on patients and their families and the current evidence and guidelines to support their care. - Recognise and respond to the complex physical, psychological and cognitive needs of patients discharged from critical care. - Enhance your knowledge with the opportunity to critically appraise and evaluate rehabilitation for critical care survivors in relation to your area of clinical practice.
+- Understand effects of critical illness on patients and their families and apply the current evidence and guidelines to support their care. - Demonstrate your knowledge and skills in the management of patients with complex physical, psychological and cognitive needs following discharge from critical care. - Enhance your knowledge with the opportunity to critically appraise and evaluate rehabilitation for critical care survivors in relation to your area of clinical practice.